 Innovation in the manufacturing sector allows companies to address the changing consumer needs and industry standards.
-If your company recently introduced new or improved products, as well as enhanced manufacturing processes you may benefit from applying for the R&D tax relief scheme.
+If your company recently introduced new or improved products, or enhanced manufacturing processes, you may benefit from research and development tax relief.
 Manufacturers are leading the way when it comes to leveraging tax relief.
 The recently published statistics by HMRC reveal that manufacturers are one of the main sectors claiming R&D tax relief.
-Despite this, the general claim value is one of the lowest of all sectors, highlighting a possible issue with some companies underclaiming.
+Despite this, the average claim value is one of the lowest of all sectors, highlighting a possible issue with some companies under claiming.

-No two manufacturing industries are exactly alike; some are more labour intensive, others more knowledge intensive.
-To some, proximity to customers is essentials, whereas others rely heavily on transport.
-One possible reason for manufacturers underclaiming could be the misunderstanding of the different types of projects that qualify.
-From the initial designs to the final project, manufacturers may be facing challenges at every stage of the manufacturing process, which can qualify for R&D tax credit.
+No two manufacturing industries are exactly alike; some are more physically labour intensive, others more knowledge-intensive.
+To some, proximity to customers is essential, whereas others rely heavily on transport.
+One possible reason for manufacturers under claiming could be this misunderstanding of the different types of projects that qualify.
+From the initial designs to the final project, manufacturers may be facing challenges at every stage of the manufacturing process, all of which can qualify for r&d tax credits.

-With changes to legislations, new chemicals, health and safety concerns, different techniques, you may have been undertaking valuable, qualifying R&D work without realising it!
-As the manufacturing market gets tougher and pressure from new extrants grows, it is important for companies to utilise the valuable R&D tax credit scheme.
-It can help boost business and also acts as a reward for the innovation that is done.
+Adapting to change in legislations, new chemicals, health and safety concerns, and different techniques, you may have been undertaking valuable, qualifying r&d work without realising it!
+As the manufacturing market gets tougher and pressure from new entrants grows, its important for companies to utilise the valuable r&d tax credit scheme.
+It can help boost businesses and also acts as a reward for the innovation that is done.

 What is R&D tax credit?